10 Signs You Have Small Intestinal Bacterial Overgrowth (SIBO)

 Methanogens also lead to increased production and absorption of short-chain fatty acids.
 They’re also linked to higher rates of obesity — one study found that people with higher intestinal methane production had higher BMIs.4

 This is so important because you ideally want your lab testing to identify which type of SIBO you have.
 They respond differently to different treatment options.

 1. Breath Test

 You’ll need to fast for 12 hours, and breathe into a small balloon to measure your baseline levels of hydrogen and methane.
-Then you’ll ingest a precise amount of sugar (which feeds the bacteria) and repeat breath samples every 15 minutes for 3 or more hours to see if your levels of hydrogen or methane increase.
+Then you’ll ingest a precise amount of sugar to feed the bacteria and repeat breath samples every 15 minutes for 3 or more hours to see if levels of hydrogen or methane increase.

-If your hydrogen levels are high then you likely have hydrogen-dominant SIBO, and vise versa.
+If your hydrogen levels are high then you likely have hydrogen-dominant SIBO.
 However, just because one gas is dominant doesn’t mean that only one type of gas is present.
 You can have both types of gas present, one is just more prevalent.